Ushanv/Ecommerce-Sales-Dashboard/README.md

 ## 🚀 Key Insights

+* 📌 Total Sales generated is approximately ₹3.37 Lakhs, with an overall positive profit trend

+* 📌 Maharashtra is the top-performing state with the highest sales (~₹1,02,498), making it a key revenue region

+* 📌 Electronics category contributes the highest revenue (~₹1.66 Lakhs), followed by Clothing and Furniture

-* 📌 Sales peak during October–December, indicating strong seasonal demand during festive periods
+* 📌 Sales peak in January, March, and November, indicating strong seasonal demand periods

-* 📌 A few product categories contribute the majority of total revenue, showing dependency on specific segments
-* 📌 Certain states/regions generate higher sales, highlighting key markets for business growth
+* 📌 Profit drops significantly in May, July, September, and December, showing potential cost or discount issues

-* 📌 Some regions show high sales but low profit, indicating potential cost or discount issues
+* 📌 Some months generate good sales but low or negative profit, indicating inefficiencies in pricing or operations

-* 📌 A small group of customers contributes significantly to revenue (high-value customers)
+* 📌 Top customers like Harivansh and Madhav contribute significantly to revenue, showing high-value customer segments

 ---